 Petroleum jelly can be greasy and messy, and removing it may require repeated washings.
-However, for people with treatment-resistant lice or an allergy to lice shampoos, it may be an effective option.
+However, it may be an effective option for people with treatment-resistant lice or an allergy to lice shampoos.

 The United States version of the television series “The Office” may have popularized the use of mayonnaise to treat lice.

-Proponents claim that mayonnaise smothers lice and makes it easier for a person to comb them from the hair.
+Proponents of this method claim that mayonnaise smothers lice and makes it easier for a person to comb them from the hair.
 Some people also say that mayonnaise can ease the itching and scalp irritation that lice cause.

-Research has shown that garlic has few benefits as a treatment for a lice infestation.
-While thyme and sesame oils led to some improvements initially, people who used them often saw the infestation resurge.
-Anise and coconut oils worked better as head lice treatments.
+Research suggests that garlic oil has few benefits as a treatment for a lice infestation.
+While thyme and sesame oils may cause some improvements initially, people who used them often saw the infestation resurge.

 Research into the effectiveness of home remedies for lice is ongoing.
-Emerging data suggest that some home remedies, such as coconut oil or anise oil, may be effective.
-However, the available data are not conclusive.
+Emerging data suggests that some home remedies, such as petroleum oil and tea tree oil, may be effective.

 A major concern about home remedies is that they may not permanently eliminate lice.
-A study of numerous natural remedies found that in most cases, lice infestations returned within 2–8 weeks of treatment.
+A 2018 review of numerous natural remedies found that, in most cases, lice infestations returned within 2–8 weeks of treatment.

-If a lice infestation is very mild, a person may wish to try a home remedy first.
-However, if a rash or reaction develops or if the lice reappear, it is best to try an OTC lice shampoo instead.
-If this is not effective, a doctor can prescribe a more powerful medication.
+If a lice infestation is mild, a person may wish to try a home remedy first.
+However, if a rash or reaction develops or the lice reappear, it is best to try an OTC lice shampoo instead.
+If this is ineffective, a doctor can prescribe a more powerful medication.

-A person can take steps to prevent the spread of lice and reduce the risk of reinfestation.
+People can take steps to prevent the spread of lice and reduce the risk of re-infestation, including:

 - Soaking combs, brushes, and other hair care items in hot water for 5–10 minutes.